Kara Glick Tann, 2008 music education graduate

 The EMU Music Department offers a great experience to young and upcoming musicians.
 The faculty are unmatched in their quality and there is a great amount of freedom for students to experiment with and discover new forms of music and performance.
 My vocal performance major helped to shape me into the musician I am today.
 It has increased my appreciation of all types of music and will be something that I take with me for the rest of my life.

-Stephen Kniss is a 2011 vocal performance graduate from Chicago, Il.
-Stephen is currently working as Promotions Producer at TV3 in Winchester, Va.
+Stephen Kniss is a 2011 vocal performance graduate from Chicago, Ill.
+Stephen is currently working as promotions producer at TV3 in Winchester, Va.

 Music at EMU is filled with joy, growth, and opportunities.
 It’s a small school, and you can be as involved as you like.
 The faculty are outstanding and dedicated to their students, mentoring them inside and outside of the classroom.
 I enjoyed it all, including the extra things I was able to do related to conducting – such as independent studies and assisting in conducting the community orchestra.